slivermarkr/battleship/README.md

 - make algorithm that allows computer to pick adjacent cell if it hits a ship.

 # this shit is major problem

+## just refactor the whole drag, drop and change orientation thing

 - the the game is over and rematch button is click the dragevents aren't doing it's thing.